 Her “vocation is to shatter mis-conceptions associated with the Zero Waste lifestyle, proving that waste-free living can not only be “stylish”, but also lead to significant health benefits, and time and money savings”.

-- One of the most comprehensive resources on Zero Waste is Bea’s book: Zero Waste Home.
-Which has now been translated into 20+ languages!
+- Bea’s book Zero Waste Home is one of the most comprehensive resources on all things Zero Waste.
+It’s now been translated into 20+ languages!

-- Bulk Finder app which we’ve used dozens of times when travelling to new places.
+- Bulk Finder app which we’ve used dozens of times when traveling to new places.